takezoe/predictionio-template-automl/README.md

 ## Customize

 You only need to modify algorithm parameters in `engine.json` to customize this template.
-Note that target field type must be `double` for now.

 ```json
 "algorithms": [